top of page

 Age Discrimination in California: The Quiet Bias Facing Older Workers

 In the modern workplace, experience should be an asset—not a liability.
-Yet for many workers over 40, advancing their careers or even staying employed often comes with a hidden cost: their age.
-While it rarely appears in writing or job descriptions, age discrimination in California remains a pervasive issue affecting hiring, promotions, layoffs, and daily workplace culture.
+Yet for many workers over the age of 40, advancing their careers or even remaining employed can come with an unspoken cost: age.

 Age Discrimination in California

-Age discrimination occurs when an employee aged 40 or older is treated unfavorably in any aspect of employment because of their age.
-This includes:
+Age discrimination occurs when an employee who is 40 years of age or older is treated unfavorably in any aspect of employment because of age.
+This can include hiring, promotions, compensation, discipline, termination, or workplace conditions.

 • Being passed over for promotions in favor of younger, less experienced employees

-• Age-based comments or jokes that create a hostile environment
+• Age-based comments or jokes that create a hostile work environment

 • Refusal to hire qualified older candidates